MicrosoftDocs/win32-pr.pt-br/desktop-src/ADSI/iadsadsysteminfo-property-methods.md

-O exemplo de código a seguir Visual Basic recupera as informações do sistema do Windows.
+O exemplo Visual Basic código a seguir recupera as Windows do sistema.

 ```VB